What Should You Do When You Feel Like Your Child Hates You?

 But if frustration over learning new skills, having difficulty learning to share or situations at home are the issue, intervention and instruction are necessary, and possibly even a bit of disciplinary action.

-As for physical, emotional and mental issues, once diagnosed, some behavior may correct itself.
+As for physical, emotional and mental issues, once diagnosed, some behaviour may correct itself.
 If not, intervention, instruction and discipline will help.

 Of course, when it comes to the 'lack of attention' issue, you should take some time to be with your child.
 If you have to give up something to spend more time at home with the kids, you need to do just that.